ruisp666/SDCU/Advanced-Lane-Lines/adv_lane_finding_writeup.md

 binary_warped:The binary threshold image

-left_fit: The array containing the three coefficients associated with the left polynomial
+leftx: The x points to fit a polynomial to the  the left lane

-right_fit:
-The array containing the three coefficients associated with the right polynomial
+rightx: The x points to fit a polynomial to the  the right lane

+righty: The y points to fit a polynomial to the right lane

+lefty: The y points to fit a poynomial to the left lane

 x_l: the width of the scanning region